FUSEEProjectTeam/Fusee/src/Uniplug/Cinema4D/README.txt

 2. Cinema4D must be installed and the path to the installation directory must be set in the system variable C4D_DIR
 3. Mono (Latest Stable Version: 2.10.2) must be installed and the path to the installation must be set in the system variable MONODIR
 4. The mono installation's bin dir (e.g. C:\Programme\Mono-2.10.2\bin) must be added to the system path
+5. You have to build at least the SerializationContainer project from the Engine solution (the main Fusee solution) in the root directory.
+6. You have to build the Cinema 4D SDK (default location: C:\Program Files\MAXON\CINEMA 4D R16\plugins\examples\cinema4dsdk)

 Make sure you are bulding one of the [Debug|(not recommended:Release)] [(obsolete: Win32)|X64] Solution Configurations.